Lucy-Han/ods-jamboree-ai-readiness-project/README.md

 A brief description of the purpose of each script can be found below.
 Additional information and comments can be referenced in the scripts.
 1. 1_Jamboree_Extract Samples.ipynb -- cleans the Excel file from C3DC Hub and extracts samples from the MCI and RMS studies reference files from both CCDI and C3DC Hub
 2. 2_Extract_DICOM_Metadata.ipynb -- extracts metadata from all DICOM files in the sample and assesses the 3 data quality measures: consistency, completeness, and outliers
-3. 3_Clinical_Data_Analysis.ipynb -- analyses the data in the clinical files (participant and sample) and assess the 3 data quality measures: consistench, completeness, and outliers
+3. 3_Clinical_Data_Analysis.ipynb -- explores the general characteristics of the clinical data files (participant/case and sample/biospecimen) and assesses the 3 data quality measures: consistench, completeness, and outliers